 WHERE: All waters of Alaska.

 WHY: The Alaska Climate Science Center and the Western Alaska and the Northwest Boreal LCCs led a two day workshop in November, 2012, which prioritized the creation of a statewide inventory.
+The State of Alaska Salmon and People SASAP project has identified stream temperature as an important ecological indicator and data gap for monitoring the health of our aquatic ecosystems.

 HOW: A project technical advisory team helped to develop a basic set of core sensor site attribute metadata.
 The team was composed of climate researchers, aquatic ecologists, data managers, and scientists with significant experience collecting, processing and analyzing aquatic temperature data.
 The metadata use domains (“pick lists”) to summarize basic site information and allow users to compare sites across agencies and geographies.